danilolc/pk2/README.md

 ### Debian
 To compile **Pekka Kana 2** into Debian GNU/Linux based distributions, you need the **SDL2**, **SDL2_image** and **SDL2_mixer** libraries installed on the system.
-To get them just run the following command on the terminal:
+To get eveything you need, just run the following command on the terminal:

-    # apt install g++ libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev make
+    # apt install g++ make libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev

-Run the "**make**" command inside the "**Pekka Kana 2**" directory.
+Then run the "**make**" command inside the "**Pekka Kana 2**" directory.

     $ make -j$(nproc)